Single Blog Title

 In 1985, 23 year-old American cyclist Andy Hampsten won stage 20 of the Giro d’Italia.
 He was riding with Jim Ochowitz’s 7-Eleven team, which had just turned professional that year and relocated to Europe.
 Their line-up included 1984 Los Angeles, Olympic Gold Medalists Alexi Grewal and Eric Heiden.

-As an amateur outfit 7-Eleven, had featured in the 1985 movie, American Flyers starring Kevin Costner.
-However, Hollywood fiction was about to pale in comparison to the epic drama that was set to put the team and Andy Hampsten in particular into the annals of road cycling legend.
+As an amateur outfit, 7-Eleven had featured in the 1985 movie, American Flyers starring Kevin Costner.
+However, Hollywood fiction was about to pale in comparison to the epic drama that was set to put the team, and Andy Hampsten in particular, into the annals of road cycling legends.

 Team 7-Eleven

-For a wild card team this performance was above and beyond what was expected of them and it earned them an invite to the Tour de France in 1986.
+For a wild card team, this performance was above and beyond what was expected of them and it earned them an invitation to the Tour de France in 1986.
 The wins also boosted the team’s profile and put them on a trajectory to be one of the major players in professional road racing for the next decade.

 La Vie Claire, Greg Lemond and Bernard Hinault

 Andy Hampsten’s course was set for a different route.
 Following his Stage 20 win in the Giro d”Italia he was signed by Bernard Hinault’s La Vie Claire team.
-It was here, in 1986, that Hampsten would team up with fellow American maverick rider, soon to become a legend in his own right, Greg Lemond.
+It was here, in 1986, that Hampsten teamed up with fellow American maverick rider, Greg Lemond who was soon to become a legend in his own right.
 That year Lemond won the Tour de France in an epic and contentious battle with his team mate Bernard Hinault, making him the first American and first non-European to win a Grand Tour.
-Despite Hinault’s chagrin at losing the Tour to his team mate, the team did spectacularly well with Andy Hampsten finishing in 4th place overall and winning the Young Rider Classification.
-Swiss rider Niki Rüttimann also placed in 7th overall for La Vie Claire.
+Despite Hinault’s chagrin at losing the Tour to his team mate, the team did spectacularly well with Andy Hampsten finishing in fourth place overall and winning the Young Rider Classification.
+Swiss rider Niki Rüttimann also placed in seventh overall for La Vie Claire.

-Andy Hampsten was proving himself on the world stage of professional road cycling and building a reputation as strong and fearless rider.
+Andy Hampsten was proving himself on the world stage of professional road cycling and building a reputation as a strong and fearless rider.
 His reputation would be sealed in the 1988 Giro d’Italia.
-After the 1986 Tour de France Hampsten again joined the 7 Eleven team, this time on a full contract.
-He would stay with the team for the next five years.
+After the 1986 Tour de France Hampsten again joined the 7-Eleven team, this time on a full contract.
+He stayed with the team for the next five years.

 With a panoramic view of the Northern Apenine mountains around them, twenty teams (180 riders) lined up on the start line in front of the Ducal Palace in Urbino for the 1988 Giro d’Italia.
-1987 Giro winner, the Irishman Stephen Roche had been sidelined with a knee injury and was not present, so the overall classification was up for grabs.
-The main protagonists were highlighted as Andy Hampsten; the Swiss cyclist, Urs Zimmerman, Dutch rider, Erik Breukink, Italian, Franco Chiocciolli who would go on to win the Giro in 1991 and the Spaniard Pedro Delgado who had won the Vuelta a Espana in 1985 and would go on to win the Tour de France in 1988.
+1987 Giro winner, the Irishman Stephen Roche, had been sidelined with a knee injury and was not present, so the overall classification was up for grabs.
+The main protagonists were highlighted as Andy Hampsten; the Swiss cyclist, Urs Zimmerman; Dutch rider, Erik Breukink; the Italian, Franco Chiocciolli, who would go on to win the Giro in 1991, and the Spaniard Pedro Delgado who had won the Vuelta a España in 1985 and would go on to win the Tour de France in 1988.

-Unusually, by today’s standards of Grand Tours the 1988 edition of the Giro d’Italia contained four Time-Trials, one of which would be a Team Time-Trial, one which would be a climbing TT up to Valico del Vetriolo and one which would be held on the final day.
+Unusually by today’s standards of Grand Tours, the 1988 edition of the Giro d’Italia contained four time trials, one of which would be a team time trial, one a climbing time trial up to Valico del Vetriolo, and one which would be held on the final day.
 The race would feature thirty categorised climbs.

 Four of these climbs would be summit finishes: Stage 6 – Campitello Matese; Stage 12 – Selvino; Stage 13 – Chiesa; Stage 15 – Merano 2000.

-There were no rest days and on two days there would be two stages each; Stage 4a and 4b – 123km road stage and then a 40km Team Time Trial and then the final stage which would feature a 73km road stage followed by a 43km Individual Time Trial.
+There were no rest days and on each of two days there would be two stages; stages 4a and 4b – 123 km road stage followed by a 40 km team time trial, and then the final stage which would feature a 73 km road stage and a 43 km individual time trial.

-Frenchman, Jean François Bernard took the first Maglia Rosa with Time Trail win on a 9km course.
+Frenchman Jean François Bernard took the first Maglia Rosa with time trial win on a 9 km course.
 He held the jersey until stage 4a when Massimo Podenzana got in a breakaway and won stage 4a.
-The win and the time bonus gave him enough of an advantage to take the Maglia Rosa.
+The win and the time bonus gave Podenzana enough of an advantage to take the Maglia Rosa.
 He would hold onto the jersey until stage 12.

-Of the 180 riders competing in the 1988 Giro d’Italia, 98 were Italian and the rest were mainly made up from other nations within the traditional heartland of professional road racing.
-The 1980s were changing days inside the peloton.
-Greg lemond winning the Tour de France in 1986; Stephen Roche winning the Giro d’Italia in 1987 – continental Europeans could see their traditions and beloved races being eroded by “incomers”.
-There was a pervasive xenophobia among some in the cycling peloton and fanbase who did not like “foreigners” taking over “their” races.
+Of the 180 riders competing in the 1988 Giro d’Italia, 98 were Italian and the rest were made up from other nations mainly within the traditional heartland of professional road racing.
+The 1980s were changing days inside the peloton: with Greg Lemond winning the Tour de France in 1986 and Stephen Roche winning the Giro d’Italia in 1987, continental Europeans could see their traditions and beloved races being eroded by ‘incomers’.
+There was a pervasive xenophobia among some in the cycling peloton and fanbase who did not like ‘foreigners’ taking over ‘their’ races.
 Winning stages was tolerated, but winning races overall was just taking it all a step too far.

-That attitude made it all the more impressive that riders such as Roche, Lemond and Hampsten could face down the combined forces of teams against them and still come out on top.
+This attitude made it all the more impressive that riders such as Roche, Lemond and Hampsten could face down other teams’ combined forces against them and still come out on top.
 It was this atmosphere that Hampsten faced as he aimed for victory in the Giro in 1988.

 You may think that environmental protesting is a modern day symptom of a nonchalant culture towards our planet, but Stage 11 of the Giro d’Italia proves otherwise.